 The 65C02 has very limited resources for generating code from a compiled language like C. To facilitate the code generation and to generate programs that are as small as possible, the code generated by the compiler uses a set of zero-page memory locations as a set of pseudo-registers.
 These registers implement full 16 bit stack and frame pointers, compiler temporary registers, floating point registers and user-defined register variables.
 The use of user-defined register variables in particular can greatly reduce the size and increase the speed of program execution.
 The primary cost for these pseudo-registers occurs when a function is called and when a function returns.
 When a function is called, the arguments are pushed onto the machine stack and a JSR is executed to the function start address.
 At the function start address is a JSR to the csav routine followed by four bytes of data.
 The csav routine is an assembly language routine that performs a number of function startup actions.
 First, it uses the in-line data, to determine the number of arguments on the stack, the amount of stack space to allocate for automatic storage and the amount of user register space used within this function.
-Second, it adjusts the pseudo-stack pointer and saves the old pseudo-stack to the pseudo-stack.
+Second, it adjusts the pseudostack pointer and saves the old pseudo-stack pointer, the old frame pointers and the return address on the pseudo-stack.
+Third, it copies the arguments from the machine stack to the pseudo-stack.
 Fourth, it saves any user-registers that will be used by the function.
 Finally, it pushes the address of the cret routine onto the machine stack and jumps to the address after the in-line data.
 All code generated by the compiler makes use of the pseudo-frame pointers to access automatic variables and arguments passed to the function.
 The code also uses and zero-page user register variables allocated.